justinlam19/graph-attention/README.md

 ### Execution

-This repository contains the Jupyter Notebook that holds all of the code for the project.
+This repository contains the Jupyter Notebook, `dltheory_final_project.ipynb`, which holds all of the code for the project.
 It can be directly executed (running it on a GPU is recommended).
 Google Colab is preferred.

 ### Prerequisite Libraries